mikedamay/noter/noter/README.md

 15. Show active note in note list
 16. Add Footer
 17. Page for adding tags
-DONE 18.
-Title for note required
+18. DONE ```Title for note required
 19. Add placeholder text for title and payload
 20. Add explicit bindings to NoteManager/Edit
+21. Scroll to newly added note.
+22. Test on Azure for latency before ajaxifying